Trietptm-on-Coding-Algorithms/VVM/README.md

 * FETCH - Fetches a value.

-* IINC -Increments the value on top of the stack by one(equal to ++).
+* INC -Increments the value on top of the stack by one(equal to ++).

-* IDEC -Decrements the value on top of the stack by one(equal to --).
+* DEC -Decrements the value on top of the stack by one(equal to --).